Where Camels Become Beauty Queens: Inside Mongolia's Biggest Camel Festival

-"The mother camel literally weeps with tears in their eyes," says Dulamsuren.
-"The camel has big body, but they have a very soft heart."
+"The mother camel literally weeps with tears in their eyes," Dulamsuren says.
+"The camel has a big body, but they have a very soft heart."

 Dulamsuren has a song for moments like these, one herders have used for generations to soothe camels over heartbreak.
 The full practice of "camel coaxing," to unite mothers with calves, was captured in the 2003 German film, The Story of the Weeping Camel.